 When I moved to the UK from South Africa, I was convinced that I wouldn’t trade in my freewheeling, freelance lifestyle for anything (except, maybe, large sums of money).
 But time, boredom and an unkind Rand-to-Pound exchange rate forced me to revise my outlook, so I got a copywriting job in a large company.
 I should have been happy about finding a real day job, in my chosen field.
 There was a killer canteen with a whole counter just for cake, spacious parking, and even a swanky staff shop.
 I was spoilt.
 And I stuck it out for one whole week.

 The work wasn’t particularly difficult, the schedule wasn’t exceptionally punishing, and the people were actually quite nice – my manager was like a Disney Princess in skinny jeans.
 But it wasn’t right for me.
-By the third day of driving into work, in tears, I realised that I wasn’t doing myself, or my new colleagues, any favours by pretending I wanted to be there.
+By the third day of driving into work, in tears, I realized that I wasn’t doing myself, or my new colleagues, any favors by pretending I wanted to be there.

 In the aftermath that followed, I convinced myself that I had simply worked alone for too long, and was no longer fit for office life.
 Like a house pet turned feral, too much time had passed for me to be safely reintroduced into polite society.